 When do people begin to recover from bereavement?

 Coming to terms with a death is a very gradual process which can take a considerable time.
 People usually find that gradually they are able to get on with their lives and think a little less about the person they have lost.
 Most people begin to feel like this within one or two years of the death of someone close to them.
 It may be difficult to accept the death of a loved one but still be possible to move on with life in spite of this.

 It is important not to feel guilty if you are beginning to build a life for yourself following a death.
 It is quite normal to begin to recover and start to rebuild your life, and is not in any way disloyal to the memory of the person who has died.

 Can anti-depressants help?

 Your doctor may offer tranquilizers, to help through the early phase following the death.
 They can make you feel calmer and may help in the short term but are not helpful for longer term use.
-Some people find that the numbing effect of tranquillisers does not allow them to experience grief during this time and depression following bereavement becomes severe or prolonged.
+However, tablets, cannot treat or have any effect on the cause of someone’s grief which is the loss itself.